MicrosoftDocs/power-platform/power-platform/admin/connect-gmail-oauth2.md

 ## Step 1: Enable IMAP or POP in Gmail

 > [!NOTE]
-> These steps should be done by the System Administrator.
+> These steps should be done by the system administrator.

 For IMAP, follow the steps in: [Check Gmail through other email platforms](https://support.google.com/mail/answer/7126229)